ChavahJ/mws-restraunt-reivews/README.md

 ### How To View This Project

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
+1. Download the project, and start up a simple HTTP server to serve up the site files on your local computer.
 [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) is easy to install and launch.
+Once launched, choose the project folder and start the web server.

    ![Web Server for Chrome Setup](img/web-server-for-chrome.PNG)

-2. With your server running, visit the site: `http://localhost:3000`
+2. With the server running, visit the site: `http://localhost:3000`

 ## Project ADDENDUM: